LoopKit/loopdocs/docs/browser/bb-errors.md

 ## New Builder: Quick Reference

 !!! important "Browser Build Temporarily Unavailable for New Builders"
-    New builders cannot build at this time because we cannot add Identifiers.

-    We are confident that the connection between *GitHub* Actions and *Apple* will be fixed.
-For now, please be patient.
+    New builders can build at this time but only if they manually create Identifiers and configure each Identifier with the required capabilities.
+It is recommended that new builders wait for the next fix to be released.

 ### New Builder: Validate <code>Secrets</code> Error